In this day and age who doesn't want the world at their fingertips?

-As you can see, there are many LMS platforms that can accommodate microlearning.
+As you can see, many LMS platforms can accommodate microlearning.
 By focusing on microlearning, you will stand out in a crowded market and help your learners reach their goals faster.

 Some of these platforms will help you produce very high class learning experiences.
 Many have fun and engaging set-ups, especially for accessing content from mobile devices.

 If you want to include microlearning in your course, take a look at a few of the platforms mentioned in this article.
 In addition, you can check out microlearning examples and even sign-up for a few to see how they work.
 You can also review the top microlearning tools to help you create your content.